tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         Possible errors: If a tuple with the same unique-key value already exists, returns :errcode:`ER_TUPLE_FOUND`.

-        Note re storage engine: phia will return nil, rather than the inserted tuple.
+        Note re storage engine: vinyl will return nil, rather than the inserted tuple.

         **Example:**